-This multi-muscle training also makes an elliptical ideal for those who want to get fit but lack a lot of space at home for numerous machines and pieces of equipment.
+This multi-muscle training also makes an elliptical ideal for those who want to get fit but lack the floor space at home to house numerous machines and gym equipment.

 Bowflex claims its M8 trainer is one of the fastest ways to torch fat, without the high impact of running and other bodyweight programmes.
 We aren't going to disagree, because this unit incorporates the best elements of a stepper with the fat-torching upper body workout of an elliptical trainer.